sockeqwe/mosby/viewstate.md

 }
 {% endhighlight %}

 As already said before, we use a `ViewState` to keep track which in "state" the view is.
 With state we mean things like "showing loading spinner", "showing loaded content view", "showing error message".
 We simply do that by setting the ViewState's internal state as the `View` interface methods `showLoading()`, `showError()` and `showContent()` gets invoked.
-If the activity or Fragment get's destroyed during screen orientation changes we store the ViewState into the persistent Bundle in `onSaveInstanceState(Bundle)`.
-We also have to save the data the view is currently displaying.
-This is why you have to implement `getData()` method.
-Here you have to return the data that has been set previously with `setData()` (See [MVP fundamentals]({{ site.baseurl }}/mvp/) ) and finally displayed on screen by calling `showContent()`.
-In order to be able to put the data this View displays into the `Bundle` along with the `ViewState` the data **must** be `Parcelable`. `createViewState()` is the method that gets called internally to instantiate a new ViewState object.
-There are already some ViewState  implementations for the most use cases that you can use like `ArrayListLceViewState` (to be used when your data is `ArrayList<? extends Parcelable>`) or `CastedArrayListLceViewState` (to be used with `List<? extends Parcelable>`).
-Check the java docs for implementations.

-`ViewState` is just an interface that provides an API to store itself into a Bundle and to restore itself from a Bundle with `ViewState.saveInstanceState(Bundle)` and `ViewState.restoreInstanceState(Bundle)` respectively.
-Please note that `restoreInstanceState(Bundle)` just means reading the previous state out of the bundle and not apply the last known state to the corresponding `MvpView`.
-That job is done in `ViewState.apply()`.
+`ViewState` is just an interface that providing one method: `ViewState.apply()`.
 Let's have a look at the default `LceViewState` implementation (simplified):

 {% highlight java %}
 public abstract class LceViewState<D, V extends MvpLceView<D>> implements LceViewState<D, V> {